system76/docs/content/virtualization.md

 ![Devices and Shares](/images/gnome-boxes/boxes-vmprefs-usb.png)

-One of the features of GNOME Boxes, is the ability to transfer a USB device connected to your Host to the VM.
-To share a USB device
+One of the features of GNOME Boxes is the ability to transfer a USB device connected to your Host to the VM.
+To share a USB device:

 1. Open the VM's properties menu.
 2. Navigate to the "Devices & Shares" tab.